Five Ways to Beat the Winter Blues

 These are the moments I crave.
 The mindful and purposeful work of home, the tangible results, create a deep contentment that wraps itself around me like a favorite and comforting blanket.
 There is nothing that centers me like being home.

 But winter is a bittersweet time.
 The weather means more time focused inside, but the days are short and my energy is low.
-How can I avoid the temptation of over-eating, mindless internet and social media browsing, and too little physical activity?
+How can I avoid the temptation of over-eating, and too little physical activity?

 It seems each year, despite my best efforts, I feel the winter blues settling over me.
 Although I believe in the benefits of slowing down, especially after the holidays, feeling sad and melancholy affects not only me but my relationships as well.
 My family depends on me, and when I am am not doing well, everyone seems to suffer.